TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/Index.rst

 `extbase repositories <https://docs.typo3.org/typo3cms/ExtbaseFluidBook/2-BasicPrinciples/2-Domain-Driven-Design.html>`__
 and to let the framework handle persistence details internally.

-.. tip:: Always remember high-level database calls!
+.. tip:: Always remember the **high-level** database calls and use them when appropriate!